bulletmark/arch-upgrade/README.md

 [Yaourt](http://aur.archlinux.org/packages/yaourt/).
 You can also specify different options to the package manager.

-NOTE: Previous versions of _arch-upgrade_ installed locally as user files so to ensure that any old user configuration is removed type the following as your normal user (i.e. not sudo/root).
+NOTE: _Arch-upgrade_ now installs system-wide but older versions of _arch-upgrade_ installed as local user files so to ensure that any old user configuration is removed type the following as your normal user (i.e. not sudo/root).

     arch-upgrade-setup clean